-- Chemical exfoliants are my choice in the evening because they are neater and there is so much research backing their effectiveness.
+- I prefer chemical exfoliants to manual exfoliants most of the time.
+They are neater and there is so much research backing their effectiveness.
 (See Beauty over 40: What to Look for in Anti-Aging Products.)
-So back to Paula's Choice I go with SKIN PERFECTING 8% AHA Gel Exfoliant.
+So back to Paula’s Choice I go with SKIN PERFECTING 8% AHA Gel Exfoliant.

 - About twice a week, I use CALM RELIEF 1% BHA Lotion Exfoliant on my chin and the bridge of my nose because my pores are HUGE and BHA is shown to help.
 BHA can be quite drying though, so I am careful with it.

 - Another R & F product that I fell in love with is the REVERSE Dual Active Brightening Complex.
-I have already ordered this.
 Very noticeable brightening and fading of a brown spot within a week.
-I am substituting some Paula's choice Vitamin C and retinol products while I wait for my R & F product to come in, but they are more difficult to smooth into my skin.

 - Currently, I am using Lancome Genifique Yeux because I received a sample in a rewards gift at Sephora with my 500 points.
 (Don’t judge 😉 ) It is an exceptional eye cream and has all the right ingredients.